Who is Dan?

 Okay.
 That is not me in the left photo.
 That's Buster, my guilty looking Basset.
 I recently had to put Buster to sleep after 13 years.
 He gave much more to me than I ever gave to him.
 I miss him a lot.
 Requiescat in pace, Mr. Buster.
 I was born and raised in Tyndall, SD.
 I currently live in Sioux Falls, SD and am a pharmacist by profession, but due to health problems, I am no longer working.
 I am currently auditing German at Augustana College in Sioux Falls.
 I have many interests, but often little time to do them.
 They include my remaining Basset, Biggles.
 I also enjoy photography, my Macintosh computer, music, pipe organs, theology, philosophy, the German language, genealogy, gardening, scuba diving, calligraphy, electronic gadgets and "toys."
 Now, if I only didn't have to work to survive, I would have plenty to do.

-Strength Media.
+I've started three additional websites in addition to this one for you to check out.
+One is Strength Media.
 In the last 6 years I've become involved in doing video and photography of the strength sports, such as powerlifting, bodybuilding, etc. and that site is devoted to that particular hobby.
 I also have a website at Church of the Holy Apostles, which is my home parish.
 At that site, I will be posting photos and info regarding faith, worship, and music.
 Our church has sponsored a project to build a girls school in South Sudan.
 I also maintain a website for my Mueller Family.
 I wish I had more time to spend on all these hobbies, but one thing for sure, I am usually not bored.
 Keep checking back as I add to my sites.
 And feel free to send a message back to me at kyriem@sio.midco.net.

 Philosophy